An open letter to Sony: your Ultraviolet Film service teaches people to trust malwareMonday, January 14th, 2013 at 10:44 pm

 Nevertheless, online piracy is a

-criminal act (explanation) and should not be the norm.
+criminal actcivil matter (explanation) and should not be the norm.
 The best way to fight online piracy is to make it redundant.
 Purchasing a media and being able to watch it when I want as long as I want and as often as I want should be dead simple.
 This is what happened in the past when I bought physical media in the time of CDs and Vinyls and VHS tapes.

 Even then the film industry made it hard for me to enjoy the things I bought.
 There were differences in TV formats (NTSC vs. PAL and the wonderful milky display of movies that were badly transferred) and different releases of vinyls in different countries had different tracks.
 Also, I was punished when I lived outside the US as I had to wait for half a year for a movie my friends on BBSes and later on in Newsgroups and IRC talked about.

 I have not bought a CD in a while and I have not downloaded any pirated MP3 in years because of Spotify.
 I pay my monthly fee and I happily listen to as much music as I want.
 I download the music to play on my iPod in the gym offline and all is good.
 I pay, the artists get money, the labels get money, Spotify gets money and I can enjoy my stuff.